 (b) recover minerals in the licence area.

+Note:

-Note 1: The retention licence may specify a restricted range of activities that are the only ones authorised by the licence (see section 146(3)).
+1. The retention licence may specify a restricted range of activities that are the only ones authorised by the licence (see section 146(3)).

-Note 2: Under section 23(1) the concept of “exploration” extends to activities that are directly related to exploration.
+2. Under section 23(1) the concept of “exploration” extends to activities that are directly related to exploration.

-Note 3: Under section 24(1) the concept of “recovery” extends to activities that are directly related to the recovery of minerals.
+3. Under section 24(1) the concept of “recovery” extends to activities that are directly related to the recovery of minerals.

-Note 4: Under section 38A(3) and (5) the consent of the Minister is required to the carrying out of offshore exploration or mining activities in a marine nature reserve, marine park or marine management area.
+4. Under section 38A(3) and (5) the consent of the Minister is required to the carrying out of offshore exploration or mining activities in a marine nature reserve, marine park or marine management area.
 Section 38A(7) and (8) also contain provisions about the disturbance of certain parts of marine nature reserves and restricted areas.

 (2) A retention licence does not authorise the recovery of minerals as part of a commercial mining operation.